 Tranum Kaur, Faculty of Science

 Tranum has been following her passion of teaching as a University Faculty since 2006.
-She has taught various undergrad and grad level courses such as: Bio-physics, Molecular Biology, Biotechnology, Drugs: From Discovery to Market, Physiology, and Bio-informatics to name a few.
-She successfully applied creative and innovative teaching techniques in her courses such as “Discussion Digest” and “Opinion Papers” in the School of Pharmacy, University of Waterloo, ON.
+She has taught various undergrad and grad level courses such as: Bio-physics, Molecular Biology, Biotechnology, Drugs: From Discovery to Market, Physiology and mechanism of disease, Protein Structure and Function, and Bio-informatics to name a few.
+She successfully applied creative and innovative teaching techniques in her courses such as “Discussion Digest” and “Opinion Papers” in the School of Pharmacy, University of Waterloo, and at the University of Windsor, ON.
 Tranum’s research interest so far has been on Nano medicine in the field of oncology (Cancer Drug Delivery and Development, and Cancer Treatment).

 PROJECT: 2-day Symposium on Biotechnology Health Innovation and Entrepreneurship